 - Ingredients of animal origin/RAM: The department has strict controls in place to ensure that stock feed exported to Australia is free from RAM.
-Some exceptions exist, such as fishmeal, material sourced from New Zealand animals, lactose (source country restrictions apply), amino acids sourced from hydrolysed feathers, and tallow derivatives. - Ingredients of microbial origin: Microorganisms grown at an industrial scale are commonly used to produce stock feed additives (e.g. amino acids, vitamins, enzymes).
-Applicants must provide information about the growth media used, animal-derived materials used during production, carriers used, cross-contamination risk controls, and processes of purification.

-- Ingredients of plant origin need to be processed sufficiently to ensure that imported product contains no whole seeds or other viable plant materials.
+There are only a very small number of exceptions to this prohibition and these are usually prohibited from being included in stock feed rations for ruminants.
+These exceptions include fishmeal, material sourced from New Zealand animals, lactose (source country restrictions apply), amino acids sourced from hydrolysed feathers, and tallow derivatives. - Ingredients of microbial origin: Growth of microorganisms at an industrial scale is commonly used to produce stockfeed additives (e.g. amino acids, vitamins, enzymes).
+Applicants must provide information about the growth media used, animal-derived materials used during production, carriers used, cross-contamination risk controls, and processes of purification. - Ingredients of plant origin need to be processed sufficiently to ensure that imported product contains no whole seeds or other viable plant materials.
 Information about production systems also needs to be provided which demonstrates that plant products are not contaminated with animal-derived materials.